 Rita's powers are pretty insane.
 She had all the body-shaping abilities of characters like Mister Fantastic, but she was also unbelievably strong, practically invulnerable, and could grow as big as a skyscraper.
 While this was an era when giving superheroes this level of power wasn't unheard of, usually it was by giving them some sort of godly omnipotence.
 This wasn't that at all, it was basically building the single most physically powerful character anyone has EVER created.
 This is Wolverine, Plastic Man, and Godzilla all wrapped up in a girl in a mini-skirt.

-So how did this happen?
+So where did this come from?
 How did they go about letting this character happen?
-Even in the sixties, there was at least a little bit of attention given to making your characters THIS overpowered?
-The best explanation HAS to be that the fact that she was a woman just made her seem like a more doscile character to those 60's era witers.
-Often she just wasn't the heavy-hitter of the team, relagated to lifting heavy things or protecting the others... but whether they meant to or not she was an absolute powerhouse, and even way back in the 60's you can find her absolutey wrecking shop.
+Even in the sixties, wasn't there at least a little bit of attention given to making your characters THIS overpowered?
+The best explanation is that, to those 60's era writers, the fact that she was a woman just made her seem like a more docile character.
+The job of fighting people was left to Robotman.
+She was often relegated to lifting heavy things or protecting the others.
+Still, whether they meant to or not she was an absolute powerhouse, and even way back in the 60's you can find her absolutely wrecking shop.

 Our Elasti-Girl Story

 Elasti-Girl's story follows along with the Doom Patrol for the most part.
 She is the most outwardly normal of the original members but she can lose control of her shape if she's not careful, and that has left her feeling like as much of a freak and outsider as the others.
 She is a faithful member of the team, having her sometimes relationship with Steve and adopting Beat Boy... and then she, along with the rest of the Doom Patrol, are seemingly killed in an explosion at sea.